Rescued Kahurangi trampers: Medic who reached Jessica O'Connor and Dion Reynolds reveals relief

 The medic who first made contact with the missing Kahurangi National Park trampers has described their elation as he reached the lucky pair.

-Corporal Jason Denharder said he was lowered down by an Air Force helicopter to the campsite where Jessica O'Connor and Dion Reynolds were sheltering in yesterday, ending their 19 days in the wilderness.
+Corporal Jason Denharder said he was lowered down by an Air Force helicopter to the campsite where Jessica O'Connor and Dion Reynolds were sheltering yesterday, ending their 19 days in the wilderness.

 Denharder told reporters today that he was relieved when he saw them stand up and walk towards him under their own strength.